Richard Taylor (British politician): Personal life

+Taylor lived in Kidderminster.
+He died from dementia and bowel cancer on 26 June 2024, at the age of 89.

 Honours

 In the 2014 Queen's Birthday Honours, Taylor was appointed Member of the Order of the British Empire (MBE) 'for services to the community in Worcestershire especially to Kidderminster Hospital'.

 Electoral performance

 Taylor contested the constituency of Wyre Forest at four general elections, the first three times for Independent Community and Health Concern (previously Independent Kidderminster Hospital and Health Concern), and in the 2015 for the National Health Action Party.